friflo/Friflo.Json.Fliox/Engine/README.md

 <br/><br/>

-## `GameEntityStore` / `GameDatabase`
+## `GameEntityStore` / `GameDataSync`

-Both `GameEntityStore` and `GameDatabase` are used to store game entities.
+Both `GameEntityStore` and `GameDataSync` are used to store game entities.
 The `GameEntityStore` store `GameEntity`'s at runtime.
-The `GameDatabase` store serialized `GameEntity`'s as `DataEntity`'s in databases or files and transfer them via a network.
+A `GameDataSync` instance store serialized `GameEntity`'s as `DataEntity`'s in databases or scene files and transfer them via a network.

-Using the `GameEntityStore` / `GameDatabase` enables instant synchronization of a game scene between multiple creators.
+Using the `GameEntityStore` / `GameDataSync` enables instant synchronization of a game scene between multiple creators.
 In this workflow the game scene is stored in a shared database without using a version control system like `Git`.

 The common approach to store game scenes in scene files is also available.